-ATLANTA, January 15, 2021 – The drug abatacept was shown to significantly reduce the risk of acute graft-versus-host disease (GVHD) among children and adults undergoing unrelated donor blood and marrow transplant for hematologic cancer during a seven-year, multisite trial.
-Led by Benjamin K. Watkins, MD, and Muna Qayed, MD, hematologists and oncologists at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, findings from the trial were published today in the Journal of Clinical Oncology and led to FDA breakthrough status for the therapy.
+ATLANTA (Jan.
+15, 2021) – The drug abatacept was shown to significantly reduce the risk of acute graft-versus-host disease (GVHD) among children and adults undergoing unrelated donor blood and marrow transplant (BMT) for hematologic cancer during a seven-year, multisite trial.
+Led by Benjamin K. Watkins, MD, and Muna Qayed, MD, hematologists and oncologists at the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta, findings from the trial were published today in the Journal of Clinical Oncology and led to Food and Drug Administration (FDA) breakthrough status for the therapy.

-Acute GVHD occurs after stem cell transplantation when the donated cells turn against the patient or host and begin attacking the patient's organs.
+Acute GVHD occurs after stem cell transplantation, when the donated cells turn against the patient or host and begin attacking the patient's organs.
 In the most severe forms, half of patients die.

-“Not only were we preventing acute GVHD, but also more patients were living, likely because they weren’t developing it,” said Dr. Watkins.
+“Not only were we preventing acute GVHD, but more patients were also living, likely because they weren’t developing it,” said Dr. Watkins.

-The striking results led to U.S. Food and Drug Administration (FDA) breakthrough therapy designation for abatacept for the prevention of GVHD in unrelated donor transplant for both matched and mismatched groups.
+The striking results led to an FDA breakthrough therapy designation for abatacept for the prevention of GVHD in unrelated donor transplant for both matched and mismatched groups.
 The designation expedites the development and review of new medicines that have a potential for significant impact on patients with life-threatening illnesses.

-The study led to another phase 2 trial with extended dosing of abatacept and multiple other studies using abatacept in different diseases, including two at the Aflac Cancer and Blood Disorders Center.
+The study led to another Phase 2 trial with extended dosing of abatacept and multiple other studies using abatacept in different diseases, including two at the Aflac Cancer and Blood Disorders Center.